lfeidakis/ml_klebsiella_hit_identification/README.md

 Both files are included in the compound list archive, which can be downloaded [here](https://drive.google.com/drive/folders/1BskzBQZoI-ezUXUrzfXGV7aHwV1Rp4Tm?usp=sharing).
 This folder must be added to the root folder of the project.

+The full DRIAMS dataset and all necessary model checkpoints/configuration files can be downloaded from [here](link).
+The dataset includes samples from all hospitals (A, B, C, and D) and all available years.
+The provided folder contains:
+• known (sample, drug, response) triplet outcomes
+• raw binned MALDI-TOF spectra
+• MAE embeddings of the spectra
+• the full train/validation/test split
+• model checkpoints and configuration files for two setups: `ResMLP_raw_morgan` and `ResMLP_MAE_Molformer`

-Data and model checkpoints/configurations can be found [here]() and should also be added to the root folder of the project.
+After downloading, the contents should be placed in the root directory of the project for everything to run as expected.

 The following five Jupyter notebooks form the core of the pipeline:
 - `sample_prefiltering`: Selects *K. pneumoniae* test samples from the dataset and applies two preselection filters based on model performance and known resistance profiles.